tripledio/tripledio.github.io/_events/01-ddd-introduction.md

 slug: DDD introduction
 subTitle: By Guido Deschamps
 youtubeUrl: "https://www.youtube.com/embed/yPvef9R3k-M"
-teaser: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Suspendisse nec massa tincidunt, molestie lectus sed, fringilla enim.
-Nam imperdiet massa in pulvinar vestibulum.
-Integer tincidunt varius nunc, id suscipit dolor pulvinar vel.
-Praesent feugiat, diam a pharetra iaculis, felis lectus laoreet quam, vitae tincidunt nulla nulla non quam.
-Curabitur elementum ornare ipsum non feugiat.
-Duis consequat ultrices ipsum, in faucibus ex finibus vitae.
-Nulla consequat metus vitae lorem elementum, quis auctor arcu cursus."
+teaser: "Domain Driven Design is a vast topic.
+We offer introductional sessions with different flavors depending on the intended audience"

 ---

 # Domain driven design introduction.

-We have two different DDD introduction sessions.
-Each one is a 4h gentle introduction in some of the core concepts of DDD.
-No coding although some exercises will be done.
+Domain Driven Design is a vast topic, containing many different techniques.
+We offer some short introductionary sessions that explain the core conceptys of DDD and why they are important.
+We offer the sessions in different flavors.
+Each session is a four hour gentle introduction.
+These introductionary sessions contain no coding.
+Although some exercises will be done.
+All of these introductions thoroughly explain the core concepts of DDD

+**DDD Core Concepts**
++ Domains and sub-domains (core/sup/gen)
++ Bounded context
++ Ubiquitous language
++ Domain models

 ## Strategic design using DDD.

 **Intended audience**

-//TODO: Rephrase it a bit
-Aimed at Software architects.
+In addition to the core concepts this introduction dives into the strategic concepts from DDD.
+Which makes it more suited for people in a Software architect role.
 Although this is of course also relevant for software developers.

 ### Contents

-+ Domains and sub-domains (core/sup/gen)
-+ bounded context
-+ ub
-+ domain models
-+ software
++ DDD Core Concepts
 + Context mapping
-+ relationships between bounded contexts (OHS/ PL / ACL / etc...)
++ Relationships between bounded contexts (OHS/ PL / ACL / etc...)
++ Enterprise Architecture

-### Tactical design using DDD.
+## Tactical design using DDD.

 **Intended audience**

-Primarily aimed at Developers.
-No hands pn coding will be done, there will be plenty of code examples.
+This introduction also handles the core concepts of DDD.
+But it dives into the tactical desighn patterns.
+Which makes it more suited for Developers.

 ### Contents

++ DDD Core Concepts
 + Tactical design patterns
-+ hexagonal architecture
++ Hexagonal architecture